| As the second witness was leaving,

 up a list of guests to be interviewed, and Lord Fingolfin had

-"A wise precaution, Lord Fingolfin," said Legolas.
+"A wise precaution, my lord," said Legolas.
+"I

 along the walkway towards the guest quarters.